andreas-mausch/andreas-mausch.github.io/posts/2016-11-13-screencast-on-linux/index.md

 While SimpleScreenRecorder recorded the colors of the screen as they were, I had slightly shifted colors in ffmpeg and Kazam.
 I was able to fix it for ffmpeg by using libx264rgb instead of libx264.
 See the screenshot below, top is wrong colors, bottom is correct colors:

-{% image "ffmpeg-wrong-colors.png", "FFmpeg wrong colors" %}
+{% image-comparison "before.png" "after.png" %}

 # Fixing the audio